 Located on the coveted Lago Vista Drive, the secluded residence boasts five bedrooms and seven bathrooms.
 However, the exterior alone is enough to make you want to settle down in the idyllic abode.
 It features a private garden walkway leading up to the main entrance.
 Then, in the backyard, a large patio sits next to a luxe swimming pool, even more, gardens, and an impressive lawn.
 Of course, the home also offers sweeping views of both Downtown Los Angeles and the Pacific Ocean.

 However, the interiors are just as intriguing.
 In the formal entry, a contemporary chandelier draws the eye upwards for a statement-making first impression that exaggerates the effect of the tall ceilings.
 The living room feels fresh and modern, while three sets of French doors open up the space directly onto the patio outside for the indoor/outdoor living experience that Southern California prescribes.
-A gourmet kitchen and dining room also face additional French doors, making the space perfect for entertaining and allowing guest to flow inside and outside with ease.
+A gourmet kitchen and dining room also face additional French doors, making the space perfect for entertaining and allowing guests to flow inside and outside with ease.

 Ready to take the full tour?
 Keep scrolling for a look inside Foster's Beverly Hills home.